jhuang60/message_in_a_Bottle_Project/README.md

 Display result based on a sorted list of messages from the database:
 <img width="1280" alt="Screen Shot 2021-05-05 at 3 30 24 PM" src="https://user-images.githubusercontent.com/25678885/117205280-0afe7200-adb7-11eb-87f7-ff29e2c354e1.png">

-Console output for the sorted list: In this case, message 5 and 0 was displayed
+Console output for the sorted list: In this case, message 5 and 0 was displayed.
 <img width="493" alt="Screen Shot 2021-05-05 at 3 30 10 PM" src="https://user-images.githubusercontent.com/25678885/117205339-1e114200-adb7-11eb-874c-fc278bad6fd7.png">

 Location of message 5 and 0 on the database: